Team-NiMO/NiMo-Manipulation/README.md

 In some cases, when RViz is opened, the model in the visualization does not have the same configuration as the real xArm.
 This means that there is some sort of communication error between the arm and the computer.
 The connections to the arm should be checked and the manipulation node should be restarted.

 ## Acknowledgements
+- [Mark (Moonyoung) Lee](https://github.com/markmlee) for his assistance and advice
+- Dr. Oliver Kroemer for his assistance and advice
+- Dr. George Kantor for his assistance and advice
+- The rest of [Team NiMo](https://github.com/Team-NiMO) for their suppport and feedback